hou-yz/MVDet/README.md

 }
 ```

-Visit [link](https://github.com/hou-yz/MVDeTr) for our new work MVDeTr, a transformer-powered multiview detector that achieves new state-of-the-art!
+Please visit [link](https://github.com/hou-yz/MVDeTr) for our new work MVDeTr, a transformer-powered multiview detector that achieves new state-of-the-art!

 ## Overview
 We release the PyTorch code for **MVDet**, a state-of-the-art multiview pedestrian detector; and **MultiviewX** dataset, a novel synthetic multiview pedestrian detection datatset.